Daniel-KM/Omeka-S-module-Access/README.md

   - `clear`: Remove the embargo dates
   - `keep`: Keep the embargo dates

+With `keep`, a document stays restricted after its embargo (for example still university-only); with `free` or `under` it opens, so a facet can show it "restricted" during the embargo and "free" afterwards.

 A job is run automatically once a day to update access status and embargo.

 Furthermore, a check is automatically done when an anonymous visitor or a